JimmyLamothe/autofront/README.md

 Here is the procedure for [Windows 10](https://support.microsoft.com/fr-ca/help/4026518/windows-10-find-your-ip-address)

-Enter the correct address and the port in your web browser in the following format:
+Enter your address and port in your browser in the following format:

 ```
 ipaddress:port